 Get Your Application Keys

-There are some details about this client that your application needs to know about to properly communicate with Auth0, including your Client ID and Domain.
-You can retrieve these values from the settings area for your client in the Auth0 dashboard.
+You will need some details about that application to communicate with Auth0.
+You can get these details from the Application Settings section in the Auth0 dashboard.

 Configure Callback URLs